 Secure Email Server

 You should secure the email server from being attacked by malware and bots.
 Set up proper security measures and verify your IP address.
 If your email server is under malware attack, clean it as soon as possible.
-These malware can send hoax emails to your subscribers and lead to your domain and IP getting blacklisted.
+The malware can send hoax emails like online betting, promotions, or spam to your subscribers and lead to your domain and IP getting blacklisted.
 Check if your IP address is being used by someone else and regularly update your security protocols.